More about HPC on Azure

 - Cloud Architects: Supercharge Your HPC Workloads in Azure

-- Supercharge Cloud Performance with Azure NetApp Files
+- Supercharge Cloud Performance: Why Azure NetApp Files Is a Game Changer for the Energy Sector

 With the advent of cloud services and VM SKUs that offer massive compute power, Azure has become the preferred destination for the deployment and migration of high performance computing (HPC) workloads in the cloud.
 But in order to support HPC environments on Azure, you need more than compute power; you need high performance, resilient storage.